How does General Motors (NYSE:GM) fund its balance sheet?

 In other words, the majority portion of GM’s balance sheet has been made up of liabilities such as debt instruments (both current and long-term), post-retirement benefits, pensions, and other liabilities.

-At this ratio, GM’s total asset or total fund was 80% liabilities, and the rest being equity.
+At this ratio, GM’s total asset or total fund was 75% liabilities and 25% equity.

 References and Credits

-1. All financial figures in the charts in this article were obtained and referenced from GM’s quarterly and annual filings available in General Motors’ SEC Filings.
+1. All financial figures in this article were obtained and referenced from GM’s quarterly and annual filings which are available in General Motors’ SEC Filings.